All Episodes

 It's turning everything's becoming average.

-Nothing is remarkable, nothing's noteworthy.
+Nothing is remarkable.

-Nothing that used to really be important and matter is, and now stuff that is inconsequential and is worth a laugh or two at best becomes life alteringly important.
+And now stuff that is inconsequential and is worth a laugh or two at best becomes life-alteringly important.

-and re-elect him because they don't associate what he's doing, his policies with what's happening in the country.
+Such as this phenomenon that 55 to 60 percent of the American people oppose everything Obama's doing and re-elect him because they don't associate what he's doing, his policies, with what's happening in the country.

 How is that possible?